natanfudge/Crashy/Workplan.md

   - New crashes transfer to SSD
 - [ ] Start automatically evicting
 - [ ] Add logging
+  - [ ] Gather all of the relevant data of each request and log it in an organized structure
+  - [ ] Log in console
+  - [ ] Allow easy access of recent logs in the ec2 instance
+  - [ ] Allow viewing of logs by request
 - [ ] Implement archive retrieval
 - [ ] Fix critical crashy issues
 - [ ] Use <a> links + history api for navigation so different pages can be accessed and also google will index these pages.